‘Serious mistake’: Russia on possible accession of Sweden and Finland to NATO

-“It is an additional serious error whose consequences will have a far-reaching“, assured the deputy minister, quoted by the Russian news agency ‘Interfax’.
+“It is an additional serious mistake whose consequences will have far-reaching consequences,” said the deputy minister, quoted by the Russian news agency ‘Interfax’.

-According to the official, Russia’s response “will depend on the practical consequences of the accession” of the two Nordic countries to the Atlantic Alliance.

 (Can read: Ukrainian group wins Eurovision 2022 and Zelensky celebrates victory).